mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 These tips are pretty generic, but I hope they are helpful:

 * The optimal number of hitchers to a ride is probably 2 or 3.
 You’ll feel safer as a group, but too large a group and you might put off a passing driver.

 * Women seem to have a better chance of getting a hitch than men, so it makes sense for them to be in front when on the side of the road.

 * Look presentable!
 Make sure you’ve brushed your teeth that morning.

 * Packs out in front of you at your feet.
 This shows you are a hiker.
 Hikers get hitches quicker than hobos do.

 * Hitches into and out of trail towns are usually easy - the locals know what you’re doing and likely want to help you.
 If you’re trying to get somewhere further away from trail, you might have a harder time of it.

-* Placement is key.
+* Location is key.
 Make sure the driver has somewhere safe to pull over behind you.
 Make sure you’re visible when they are coming towards you - blind corners aren’t good hitching places.

 * Smile! :)